Image

-CIMZIA delivered sustained joint improvements over 4 years
+CIMZIA delivered sustained joint improvement over 4 years

-• Limitation of OLE data: Potential bias due to open-label treatment and no long-term placebo comparator for ACR responder rates beyond Week 24
+• Limitations of OLE data: Potential bias due to open-label treatment and no long-term placebo comparator for ACR responder rates beyond Week 24

 • Line graph to Week 216 represents patients who were randomized initially to CIMZIA 200 mg Q2W